-In best practice you won’t gain weight.
+In best practice, you won’t gain weight.
 Instead, most will lose because think of it like this, while you’re increasing out of a deficit if you’re consistent you’re still in a deficit.
-Some weeks there might be few hundred gram fluctuations but your body’s progress like a fat loss journey will always serve as the best direction for intake adjustment; and if the strategy is optimal (we are renowned for this!) and you’re consistent best case scenarios can have you eating up to 500 calories more a day without putting on any weight!
+Some weeks there might be few hundred-gram fluctuations but your body’s progress like a fat loss journey will always serve as the best direction for intake adjustment; and if the strategy is optimal (we are renowned for this!) and your consistent best-case scenarios can have you eating up to 500 calories more a day without putting on any weight!

 Like fat loss, absolutely not.
 Your intake will always be proportionate to your calculated energy expenditure - in saying that the more active you are the higher amount of energy you burn but you certainly shouldn’t try to counteract any increases with training unless you intend to keep that regime up.